 If permanent marker ends up on one of your glass items, such as a window or mirror, you can remove it with nail polish remover or rubbing alcohol by doing the following:

-In addition to working well to remove stains from walls and plastic, dry-erase markers can be used to remedy a situation where you may have mistakenly used permanent marker on a dry-erase board.
+In addition to working well to remove stains from walls and plastic, you can use dry-erase markers to remedy a situation where you may have mistakenly used permanent marker on a dry-erase board.
 In two steps, you can pretend as though nothing ever happened:

-You may have to repeat the steps laid out above a few times to be successful, but with a little effort and patience, you can remove most permanent marker stains.
+You may have to repeat the steps laid out above a few times to acheive success, but with a little effort and patience, you can remove most permanent ink stains.
+In general, note that rubbing alcohol, paint thinner and nail polish remover will work for many non-porous surfaces, and toothpaste will usually remove permanent marker stains from porous surfaces.
 For additional cleaning hacks, be sure to check out our cleaning and maintenance tips.